mfpdev/mfp71-with-ionic2/README.md

 - Deploy the MFRSSAdapter

-  - Copy the [MFRSSAdapter](https://github.com/mfpdev/mfp71-with-ionic2/tree/master/MFRSSAdapter) folder to `adapters` folder in your MFP 7.1 server
+  - Copy the [MFRSSAdapter](https://github.com/mfpdev/mfp71-with-ionic2/tree/master/MFRSSAdapter) folder to the `adapters` folder on your MFP 7.1 server.

   - Build and deploy the adapter:
-    - From terminal navigate into the adapter folder and run:
+    - From the terminal window, navigate into the adapter folder and run the following:
     ```bash
     $ mfp push
     ```

 - Install and run the Sample App
-  - From terminal navigate into [MyApp](https://github.com/mfpdev/mfp71-with-ionic2/tree/master/MyApp) and run:
+  - From the terminal window, navigate into [MyApp](https://github.com/mfpdev/mfp71-with-ionic2/tree/master/MyApp) and run:
   ```bash
   $ npm install
   ```

-  - Transpile the TypeScript code in [app](https://github.com/mfpdev/mfp71-with-ionic2/tree/master/MyApp/app) folder:
+  - [Transpile](https://www.wikiwand.com/en/Source-to-source_compiler) the TypeScript code in the [app](https://github.com/mfpdev/mfp71-with-ionic2/tree/master/MyApp/app) folder with [gulp](http://gulpjs.com/) commands:

-    - Run `build` for just compile the TypeScript one time
+    - Run `build` to transpile the [TypeScript](https://www.typescriptlang.org/) code once
     ```bash
     $ gulp build
     ```
-    - Or run `watch` to let gulp transpile it on every change you do in the [app](https://github.com/mfpdev/mfp71-with-ionic2/tree/master/MyApp/app) folder.
+    - Or run `watch` to let `gulp` transpile the TypeScript code on every time you change something in the [app](https://github.com/mfpdev/mfp71-with-ionic2/tree/master/MyApp/app) folder.
     ```bash
     $ gulp watch
     ```

   - Add your platform (ios/android):
     ```bash
     $ mfp cordova platform add ios